Courses

 B. Discuss the general approach of employing this method of teaching/learning.

-C. Explore examples of how Campesino a Campesino has strengthened smallholder agroecological farming systems throughout the Americas.
+C. Explore examples of how Campesino a Campesino and other movements have strengthened smallholder agroecological farming systems.

 A. Explain how smallholder agroecological farming can assist in transitioning food systems into more resilient and sustainable forms.